anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 The same terms, process of nomination and selection described in [**4.2**](#4.2) apply to technical steering committee leads and co-leads positions.

 Additionally, The following points also apply:
-- One Lead and up to 5 Co-Leads positions are available for the TSC leadership.
 - When the nomination and selection process is due within CNTT, all Technical Workstream nomination and selection process has to conclude **before** technical steering committee nomination and selection process starts.
 - Nomination and selection process for TSC should be facilitated by the Technical steering committee existing leads.